-Richmond is a blue-collar town, with 35.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Richmond, you'll notice that it is more blue-collar than most other communities in America.
+41.32% of Richmond’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Richmond is a village of professionals, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Richmond who work in healthcare suport services (15.85%), healthcare (15.04%), and teaching (8.54%).
+There are especially a lot of people living in Richmond who work in healthcare suport services (16.53%), healthcare (15.29%), and office and administrative support (6.61%).

 Overall, Richmond’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Richmond is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Richmond doesn't have a public transportation system that people use for their commute.

 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Richmond residents report their race to be White.
-Important ancestries of people in Richmond include German, Irish, Italian, English, and Polish.
+The greatest number of Richmond residents report their race to be White, followed by Asian.
+Important ancestries of people in Richmond include German, Irish, English, Italian, and Polish.

 The most common language spoken in Richmond is English.
 Other important languages spoken here include Italian and Polish.